TheRaytracers/freecad-povray-render/doc/developer.md

 # Developer Documentation

+## The Goal of the Project
+The ExportToPovRay macro is intended to export as many solid CSG objects as possible from of the FreeCAD Part workbench into a corresponding POVray Convert scene description.
+The object tree with its Boolean operations in the Povray file.
+The user should be able to modify the POVray file so that the extensive possibilities of POVray for a photorealistic display can be used (textures, light effects, etc.)
+The main principle is to keep the POVray file as clear as possible, that objects can be found quickly.
+A second important principle is WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et).
+The render result of the respective view in FreeCAD Gui looks like this as possible (camera perspective, background, object colors…).

+Since a complete transfer of all FreeCAD construction possibilities is possible would be too complex, the macro is initially limited to CSG objects - However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.

 ## Skeletal structure of the macro
 The macro works in this order:
 1. Open the dialog and get the parameters from the user